Breaking Down Some of Google’s Toughest Interview Questions

 #14 on the page: Estimate the number of tennis balls that can fit into a plane.–Intern, December 2015

-- Prime example of an open ended question!
+- A prime example of an open-ended question!
 What type of plane, 737, 747, 787?
 What brand?
 As they differ.
-Example, if asked how many Tennis ball can fit into a Boeing 747 you should have a vague idea of how many passenger there are and the amount of bags that can be carried on and stored, plus extra space.
+Example, if asked how many Tennis balls can fit into a Boeing 747 you should have a vague idea of how many passengers there are and the amount of bags that can be carried on and stored, plus extra space.
 Now remove all passengers and bags and fill the plane with tennis balls.
-At this point it becomes a mathematical problem, size of the tennis ball, the amount space it takes up and then the dimensions of the plane.
+At this point, it becomes a mathematical problem, the size of the tennis ball, the amount of space it takes up and then the dimensions of the plane.
 However, none of this would be given to you so think long and hard about your answer. (partially detailed)

 - Or you could say, a lot of tennis ball (simple)